Nucleation phenomena and extreme vulnerability of spatial k-core systems: Results

-The analysis of these properties for $\zeta=10$ highlights three main stages of distinct behavior. $P_{\infty}$ undergoes a rapid decline, followed by a plateau, then decreases {\it parabolically} and slowly to zero, as seen in Fig.~\ref{fig:3}(a).
-In contrast to the case of $\zeta=100$, in Fig.~\ref{fig:3}(b), where $P_{\infty}$ shows a plateau followed by a {\it sharp} drop.
+The analysis of these properties for $\zeta=7$ highlights three main stages of distinct behavior. $P_{\infty}$ undergoes a rapid decline, followed by a plateau, then decreases parabolically and slowly to zero, as seen in Fig.~\ref{fig:3}(a), in contrast to the case of $\zeta=500$ in Fig.~\ref{fig:3}(b), where $P_{\infty}$ shows a plateau followed by a sharp drop.
 This contrast can be understood by following the size of the largest failure cluster in Figs.~\ref{fig:3}(c) and (d).
-While for $\zeta=10$ the increase in radius is linear and the area parabolic, characterizing nucleation growth, for $\zeta=100$, the nearly flat curve is followed by a fast increase, consistent with homogeneous failures followed by a nearly abrupt collapse.
+While for $\zeta=7$ the increase in radius is linear and the area parabolic, characterizing nucleation growth, for $\zeta=500$, the nearly flat curve is followed by a fast increase, consistent with homogeneous failures followed by a nearly abrupt collapse.
+These differences in the evolution of failure propagation distinguish the pure first-order transition at values $\zeta_c<\zeta\ll L$ from the mixed-order transition at large $\zeta$ of the order of $L$.
 Note that Figs.~\ref{fig:3}(e) and (f) show that during the plateau the branching factor $\eta$ is close to 1 showing another critical feature.
 This cascading behavior found at $p_c$ is similar to those observed for $p$ values just below $p_c$, that is, at the area under the curve in Fig.~\ref{fig:2}(a).
 For these values, one can see a shorter duration of the plateau as we move further from the critical curve, since the system is more fragile, as seen in Figs.~\ref{fig:3}(a-d).

+In short, Fig.~\ref{fig:3} provides evidence that there are two distinct behaviors in the range of $\zeta$ above $\zeta_c$, where cascade failures follow a different path to network destruction.